What are System Calls?

 Let’s examine how the getpid()

-syscall is implemented in Linux.
+syscall is implemented in the Linux kernel.
 The getpid()

 Implementation of getpid()